MarySed/chakra-bookshelf/README.md

 - [ ] Allow users to rate books
 - [ ] Add genres & Genres lists pages
 - [ ] Add search functionality
+- [ ] Integrate with open library api
 - [ ] Pagination added to: (1) Timeline, (2) Show bookshelf page (assuming users have a lot of books), (3) Genres pages (if created)
 - [ ] Deploy to Vercel